More of a noise really, but made by hand crafted instruments made using servo motors and BBC Micro:bits.

 The lighting, of white stars on a blue background was delightful, but distracting, as no recognisable constellation could be identified!

-Thursday 22 December – arrive in Melbourne, then Sydney to meet Elias
+Thursday 22 December – arrive in Melbourne, then Sydney to meet him

 I landed in Melbourne at 6am, got off the plane quickly, collected my bags and was through immigration with hardly a pause.
 I persuaded Jetstar to let me on the 7:05am flight, so barely had time for a coffee before I was heading on to Sydney.

-I was met by Patrick at the airport, who took me on the short drive to his home in Newtown, an urban inner city district rather like Brixton or Camden Town is in London.
+I was met by my son at the airport, who took me on the short drive to his home in an urban inner city district rather like Brixton or Camden Town is in London.

-And there he was – the gorgeous Eli!
+And there he was – the gorgeous boy!

 But I also saw some sights.